 - Industries: Medical assistants primarily work in hospitals, clinics, outpatient care centers, etc. MAs working in this healthcare industry are assigned duties and responsibilities based on their respective work settings.
 For example, an employer may want you to only attend to patients and perform clinical tasks, whereas a different employer may wish you to perform both clinical and administrative duties.

 Reasons Why Medical Assistant Career has Great Future Potentials

 The healthcare industry is at its peak; it is a thriving and growing industry that employs various professionals and provides medical services to the population.
 There is always a prestige attached to individuals who work in the healthcare industry.
 A career as a medical assistant has excellent future potential.
 The following are some points to justify the same:

-Credits earned in a medical assisting training program can be transferred to a more advanced (4-year college) degree program.
+- Transferable Credits: Credits earned in a medical assisting training program can be transferred to a more advanced (4-year college) degree program.
 Thus, it may lead you upwards in your career ladder and give you many career opportunities.
 A career in medical assisting can be a stepping stone to a higher designation with greater responsibilities.

-Due to the rise of new technologies, medicines, and health issues, the demand for medical assistants is expected to increase 19% in the coming years, making this profession a highly sought after career option.
+- High Demand Occupation: Due to the rise of new technologies, medicines, and health issues, the demand for medical assistants is expected to increase 19% in the coming years, making this profession a highly sought after career option.
 The increase in employment rates creates a tremendous future potential for this allied healthcare profession.

-With modest prerequisites and flexible medical assisting training program options, the investments you make financially and otherwise are minimal compared to the outcomes you get as a working medical assistant.
+- Affordable Education: With modest prerequisites and flexible medical assisting training program options, the investments you make financially and otherwise are minimal compared to the outcomes you get as a working medical assistant.
 People are experiencing student debts, and unemployment makes medical assisting a safer and convenient career option with great potential in the future.